01 of 05

 Gray Line Hop On Hop Off Tours

 Gray Line offers four different loops: Uptown, Downtown, Brooklyn and the Bronx, as well as a 2-hour Night Tour (not hop-on, hop-off).
 The Uptown loop travels from midtown up the Upper West Side into Harlem and back down via the Upper East Side along Fifth Avenue.
-The Downtown loop covers much of midtown Manhattan, including Rockefeller Center, Madison Square Garden and the Empire State Building, as well as downtown neighborhoods such as SoHo and Greenwich Village and attractions including the Statue of Liberty and 9/11 Memorial.
+The Downtown loop covers much of midtown Manhattan, including Rockefeller Center, Madison Square Garden, and the Empire State Building, as well as downtown neighborhoods such as SoHo and Greenwich Village and attractions including the Statue of Liberty and 9/11 Memorial.
 The Brooklyn loop starts in Lower Manhattan and crosses the Manhattan Bridge and includes stops through Brooklyn, including the Prospect Park Zoo, the Brooklyn Museum and the Brooklyn Promenade.
 The Night tour (which is not hop-on, hop-off) travels from Midtown Manhattan into Greenwich Village and the Lower East Side across the Manhattan Bridge and into Brooklyn.
-Check out this map that highlights the various routes and stops (PDF).

 03 of 05